janamanoharan/storeapp/README.md

 - `DELETE /user?id=`  -Deletes a user by a specific ID.
 Return 404 if the user doesn't exist.
 When deleting a user, also delete their reviews.
 (See below).
 `/user?id=192` would remove the user with 192 as their id.
 Calling it again would result a 404 response.

 - `PUT /user?id=` - Updates an already existing user via the body.
 If the username key is passed as well, ignore the username key.
 If the user doesn't exist, return a 404 error.
-We'll assume a golden path and all fields passed are fields in the user schema.
+If the request is valid, return a 200 with the updated user returned.
+We'll assume all fields passed are fields in the user schema.
 Example Before:

 ~~~~javascript